suixinsuo/olympus-protocol/docs/OlympusFund.md

 #### &emsp;Description

-> Initialize the Fund then you can find it from olympus marketplace and you can invest it.
+> Initialize the fund that was created with specified configurations and will be registered in olympus marketplace and you can invest it.
 (Note: The derivative has to hold some MOT as the possible fee for calling components.
-So is required to transfer some MOT to your Fund)
+So it is required to transfer some MOT to your Fund)

 #### &emsp;Parameters

-> \_componentList: address of olympus componentlist </br>
-> \_initialFundFee: management fee of fund
+> \_componentList: Address of olympus componentlist </br> > \_initialFundFee: The fee that the owner will take from the investments.
+Must be based in DENOMINATOR, so 1% is 1000.
-> value: the initial balance of the fund
+> value: The initial balance of the fund

 #### &emsp;Example code